 Prenatal diagnosis and carrier detection of Niemann-Pick type C disease

 NP-C carriers can be identified via molecular analysis of NPC1 or NPC2 genes if it has been confirmed that a family has an NPC1 or NPC2 mutation.
-Biochemical testing is not appropriate as it cannot reliably differentiate between carriers and non-carriers.2
+Current biochemical and biomarker testing methods are not appropriate as they cannot reliably differentiate between carriers and non-carriers.2,3

 Prenatal diagnosis should be offered to couples with an affected child with NP-C. This can be achieved by either biochemical testing (only if the ‘classic' phenotype has been established in the proband) or genetic testing (only if NPC1 or NPC2 mutations have been identified in the proband) of fetal cells obtained via amniocentesis at 15-18 weeks or chorionic villus sampling at 10-12 weeks.1,2